 The application and supporting paperwork must be mailed to the CHAMPVA Eligibility Office at the following address:

-Spouses of veterans who die after January 2000 do not lose these benefits when they remarry.
+Spouses of veterans who died after January 2000 do not lose these burial benefits when they remarry.
 Unmarried children of veterans are also eligible for these benefits.

 The spouse of a disabled veteran may also be eligible to receive benefits from his or her state of residence.
 Some states offer benefits such as property tax exemptions, free counseling services, and employment assistance.
 Such benefits vary from state to state.
-Contact your state's Department of Veteran's Affairs for more information.
+Interested spouses should contact their state's Department of Veterans Affairs for more information.